baharev/sdopt-tearing/docs/index.rst

 =======================================

 A demo application is presented on this web-page, showing the capabilities of novel tearing algorithms.
+Some of the algorithms are documented in the following academic papers:

+  - `An exact method for the minimum feedback arc set problem <http://reliablecomputing.eu/baharev_minimum_feedback_arc_set.pdf>`_
+  - Exact methods for optimal tearing (to be submitted soon).

-The technical details will be published in an academic paper.
-The source code of the prototype implementation will be `available on GitHub <https://github.com/baharev/sdopt-tearing>`_ under the 3-clause BSD license as soon as the paper has been submitted.
+The source code of the prototype implementation is `available on GitHub <https://github.com/baharev/sdopt-tearing>`_ under the 3-clause BSD license.

-**Software requirements**.
-The code has been tested with Python 2.7 and 3.4.
-The :mod:`six`, :mod:`networkx`, and :mod:`sympy` packages are necessary;
-:mod:`matplotlib` is recommended but not required.
-If you wish to run the exact algorithms based on integer programming, you will also need `Gurobi
-<http://www.gurobi.com/>`_.
-If you do not have Gurobi installed, the demo
-application will detect its absence, and simply skips those steps that would require the integer programming solver.

 --------------------------------------------------------------------------------